joinpursuit/AC_4_Web/bridge/lessons/0a_terminal.md

 vim foo
 ```

-To exit vim, first hold the `shift` and `;` (colon) keys.
-This will bring you to the command mode.
-Now type `q` and press `enter`.
-To exit and save changes type `wq`.
+**Vim** is a modal editor.
+This means that it has different modes.
+When opened, Vim will be in **normal** mode.
+Hold the `shift` and `;` (colon)keys to open the vim command line.
+Now type `q` and press `enter` to exit.
+To save the first type `w` and press enter.
 To exit without saving changes type `q!`.
-You  navigate the file using the arrow keys, and starting inserting text by pressing the `i` key.
-To move from command mode to navigation, press the `escape` key.
+To go back to navigating the text press the `escape` key.
+When navigating the file, you can start inserting text by pressing the `i` key.
+This will switch to the **insert** mode.
+In insert mode you can type text freely.
+Navigate the text using the **arrow keys**.
+Start a new line by pressing `enter`.
+To go back to normal mode press the `escape` key.
+You can only get to the command line from the normal mode (if you wish to save, exit, etc.).

 ### Tips